Targeted Fused Ridge Estimation of Inverse Covariance Matrices from Multiple High-Dimensional Data Classes

 First, the loss is seen to be dependent on the network topology, irrespective of the loss function.
 Second, as expected, the loss is strongly influenced by the degree of class (dis)similarity where a higher homogeneity yields a lower loss.
 Intuitively, this makes sense as the estimator can borrow strength across the classes and effectively increase the degrees of freedom in each class.
 Third, the targeted approach has a superior loss in all cases with a high class homogeneity and thus the gain in loss-efficiency is greater for the targeted approach.
 For low class homogeneity, the targeted approach performs comparatively to the zero target with respect to the Frobenius loss while it is seemingly better in terms of quadratic loss.
 Measured by quadratic loss, the targeted approach nearly always outperforms the zero target.

-\subsection{Scenario 4: Unequal class sizes}
+\subsection{Scenario 4: Unequal Class Sizes}

 Scenario 4 explores the fused estimator under unequal class sample sizes.
-We simulated data with $k = 8$ non-zero off-diagonal bands, $G = 2$, and $p = 50$.
-The number of samples in class 2 was fixed at $n_2 = 30$ while the number of samples in class 1 were varied: $n_1 = 5, 25, 50, 75$.
-The results of the simulation are shown in Panel C of Figure \ref{fig:plot_sim3_res}.
+We simulated data from banded precision matrices with $k = 8$ non-zero off-diagonal bands, $G = 2$, and $p = 100$.
+The number of samples in class 2 was fixed at $n_2 = 30$ while the number of samples in class 1 were varied: $n_1 = 25, 50, 100$.
+The target matrices are specified such that $\vT_1 = \vT_2 = \alpha_{\summed 2}\vI_p$.
+The results of the simulation are shown in Figure \ref{fig:plot_sim4}.
 Note that we consider the Frobenius and quadratic loss within each class separately here.

 Not surprisingly, the fused estimator performs better (for both classes) when $n_\summed$ increases.
-Perhaps more surprising, there seems to be no substantial difference in quadratic loss for group $n_1$ and $n_2$ suggesting that the fusion indeed borrows strength from the larger class.
-A loss difference is only visible in the most extreme case where $n_1 = 5$ and $n_2 = 30$.
+Perhaps more surprising: there seems to be no substantial difference in loss for groups $n_1$ and $n_2$, suggesting that the fusion indeed borrows strength from the larger class.
+A loss difference is only visible in the most extreme case where $n_1 = 100$ and $n_2 = 30$.
 The relative difference however is not considered large.